-So it’s Easter weekend and as someone who didn’t really celebrate with gifts and baskets as a child, I tend to forget about that part when it comes to my kids.
+Easter will be here before we know it and as someone who didn’t really celebrate with gifts and baskets as a child, I tend to forget about that part when it comes to my kids.
 I do enjoy a reason to celebrate though, so I’m sharing some last minute Easter basket ideas that kids will love but won’t break the bank.

 To be sure, I don’t think Easter Baskets are a requirement.
-I mean, Jesus didn’t exactly come hopping out of the tomb.
-But it’s fun for the kids to have something to celebrate and I get leftover candy.
+I mean, Jesus didn’t exactly come hopping out of the tomb with a handful of candy (not saying he couldn’t).
+But it’s fun for the kids to have something to celebrate and I get the leftovers.
 Win win.

-Here are a few ideas to help make the day festive and treat your little ones with or without candy.
+Here are a few fun Easter basket ideas to help make the day festive and treat your little ones with or without candy.

 This post includes affiliate links, which means I may earn money (at no extra cost to you) when purchases are made.
 I received items in this post in exchange for my honest opinion.

 Easter Basket Ideas for Babies

 Chances are you don’t want to give your baby tons of chocolate, so I think a simple chocolate bunny and a small toy or book is perfect for the wee ones.

 We love the Disney Little People from Fisher-Price and this Disney Princess Ariel & Eric’s Boat Ride by Little People set is adorable.
 Pair it with My First Fidget Cube, which really is fun for any age if you ask me, and you have a fun treat that won’t break the bank.